nmigen1/nmigen/README.md

-Other nMigen libraries are built on FHDL and provide various tools and logic cores. nMigen also contains a simulator that allows test benches to be written in Python.
+Other nMigen libraries are built on FHDL and provide various tools and logic cores. nMigen also contains a simulator that allows test benches to be written in Python, and writing and running Formal Correctness Proofs in nMigen are also supported, using [Symbiyosys][].

 See the [docs/](docs/) folder for more technical information.